SyedTalha71x/SyedTalha71x/README.md

   </a>
 </p>
 # 💫 About Me:
 Hi, I’m Talha Hussain.
 I’m a full stack developer with a strong background in backend development and a growing specialization in DevOps and cloud solutions.
-Having transitioned from a Software Engineer (Backend) role, I now focus on building scalable systems, automating infrastructure, and integrating cloud-native technologies—while maintaining a solid command over the MERN stack and modern development practices.<br><br>
+Having transitioned from a Software Engineer (Backend) role, I now focus on building scalable systems, automating infrastructure, and integrating cloud-native technologies.<br><br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/syed-talha-hussain-93b490253/)